Relintai/entity_spell_system/README.md

 It has a resource property, so yu can just assign any resource to this.

+### Interactions

+If you want your player to interact with it's target.
+For example a vendor, or loot.

+First make sure that you can interact, by checking `Entity.cans_interact()` or `Entity.canc_interact()`.
+If this returns true, you can call `Entity.crequest_interact()`.
+This will call `Entity.sinteract()` serverside.

+Interactions are handled by `EntityData` by default.
+It has the same methods.
+If EntityData is not set, the `Entity` will try to call the same overrideable on itself.

+You can see an example implementation [here](https://github.com/Relintai/broken_seals/blob/master/game/scripts/entities/EntityDataGD.gd).

 ### AI

 You can implement ai by extending `EntityAI`, and then assigning it to an EntityData.